 Walker Morgan LLC

-First, Second & Third Degree Burns
+Overview of First, Second & Third Degree Burns

 A burn is an injury that is caused by heat, radiation, chemicals or electricity.
 Serious burns can be fatal, especially 3rd degree burns or higher.
 Burns that involve a larger surface area of the body are almost always fatal.
 Burns affect every organ in the body.
 The largest organ in the body is the skin.
 Burns also affect body temperature, body fluids, dexterity, and physical appearance.
 A severe burn injury may have far-reaching consequences in terms of emotional and psychological damage.